rschapiro/Portfolio/content/goals.md

 <!-- [STRANGE SENTENCE] -->
 <!-- - the uses of scripts, how to write them as well as which to add and to which -->

-- [INCLUDING MATERIAL CHANGE IN UNITY AND IN BLENDER]

 ### Knowledge
 *"I have knowledge about..."*